 NEW ENTRIES ALWAYS WELCOME

-We’re happy to report that Eddie checked back in with us, sending in a whole new batch of great nurse photos.
+We’re happy to report that Eddie checked back in with us, becoming our first ever two-time photo contest winner when he sent us a whole new batch of great nurse photos.
 “So much has changed for me,” he writes.
 He left the ER for PACU and moved to Alaska as a traveler, only to decide to stay there for two years.
 The hiking is amazing there, as you can see!
 Since February 2020, he has been a travel nurse again, paying off his graduate student loans on the front lines.

 Looking back on his experiences in those years — and especially this past, incredibly difficult year — he would like to share a message, too.
 It’s one that fits very well with our Nurses Week action this month, when we helped you present your favorite fellow nurses with some very special gifts.
 So we definitely support this message!